keithfma/keithfma.github.io/_posts/2018-10-08-somerville-slope.md

 ## Results: Lots of Steep Lots

 The zoning rule of interest applies to "all natural slopes exceeding 25% over a horizontal distance of 30 feet".
-This sounds like a lot, but percent grade has a weird definition:  $$\frac{\Delta y}{\Delta x} * 100$$.
+This sounds like pretty steep, but percent grade has a weird definition:  $$\frac{\Delta y}{\Delta x} * 100$$.
 This means that a 100% grade is a slope of 1, or equivalently of 45 degrees, and that grade can be more than 100%.
 The threshold slope for this rule is actually pretty modest:
 7.5 feet of elevation change over a horizontal distance of 30 feet.

-Not surprising then that in hilly Somerville MA there are a lot of impacted lots.
+Given this definition, it is not surprising that there are many impacted lots in hilly Somerville MA .
 I find that **2,370 of 13,354 tax parcels (~18%) contain areas at > 25% grade**.
 The impacted lots are found in clusters around all of the hilly areas in the city.

 This result should be of interest to the zoning board, as it was initially assumed that the rule would impact only a few parcels.
 This is clearly not the